HMCL-dev/HMCL-docs/_downloads/linux/loongarch64.md

 ## Old World

-If you are using the old world Loongson system, please go to the Loongson Open Source Community to download Loongson Java 17.
+If you are using an Old World Loongson system, please go to Loongson Open Source Community to download Loongson Java 17.

 [Click here to go to the download page](https://www.loongnix.cn/zh/api/java/downloads-jdk17/index.html)